 It’s not you, it’s them

 But before you listen to Radio One every day for a month and join Instagram in a desperate bid to reinstate your status, relax!
 As parents we don’t actually change all that much: the change really comes from your children.
 A recent survey of 2,000 18- to 30-year-olds revealed exactly at what age this transformation takes place.
-At around the age of 16, the apples of our eye decide that they have had enough of us and don’t particularly want to join our family holiday with us either.
+At around the age of 16, the apples of our eye decide that they have had enough of us and don’t particularly want to join our family summer getaway with us either.
 And for men, to add insult to injury you are the main culprits – 66 per cent of respondents said their dear old dads were the biggest source of embarrassment.
 Bad dancing and childish behaviour were the two biggest factors in that decision.
 Ouch.

 So where does this leave us parents?
 Well with a lot of surly children, that’s where.
 As the father to two young sons I am still a long way off the moody teenager phase; thankfully we still have lots of fun together and family breaks are still a treat for us all.
 If I remember correctly as a youngster I never actually minded going away with my parents, even at 16.
 Of course, to keep up appearances with my friends I referred to it as that ‘boring old holiday’ I had to ‘endure’ with my parents.
 But once I got there I had a great time.